Hornberger group - Welcome

-A WE-Heraeus seminar on Levitated Optomechanicswill be held at Physikzentrum Bad Honnef, Germany on 29 Jul - 1 Aug 2019 (organized by K. Hornberger, J. Millen, and M. Arndt).
+A WE-Heraeus seminar on Levitated Optomechanicswas held at Physikzentrum Bad Honnef, Germany on 29 Jul - 1 Aug 2019 (organized by K. Hornberger, J. Millen, and M. Arndt).

-The seminar brings together leading scientists and young researchers working on the control of nanoparticles suspended in vacuum by optical or electric forces.
-The most recent advances will be discussed of cooling untethered nano-mechanical systems into the quantum regime and of observing their rotranslational motion in the quantum-classical borderlands, as well as the perspectives of harnessing their coherent quantum dynamics for fundamental experiments and technological applications.
+The seminar brought together leading scientists and young researchers working on the control of nanoparticles suspended in vacuum by optical or electric forces.
+The most recent advances were discussed of cooling untethered nano-mechanical systems into the quantum regime and of observing their rotranslational motion in the quantum-classical borderlands, as well as the perspectives of harnessing their coherent quantum dynamics for fundamental experiments and technological applications.